GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 🔥 **Tips:**

+- Directive `@remove` (from the **Field Response Removal** extension) is added to the field `tagSlugs` to remove it from the GraphQL response, as we are not really interested in its value (it's a helper field, useful during the query resolution only)

-Exporting a dynamic variable twice or more will produce a warning in the GraphQL response:
+- Directive `@configureWarningsOnExportingDuplicateVariable(enabled: false)` is added to the operation to skip printing a warning (raised whenever some dynamic variable is exported more than once) in the GraphQL response:

 ```json
 {